-After more than a decade practicing criminal law, Monica Smith joined Robert F. Kennedy Human Rights as a criminal justice program officer.
+After more than a decade practicing criminal law, Monica Smith joined Robert F. Kennedy Human Rights as a policy attorney.
 She works on nationwide criminal justice reform efforts focused on ending pre-trial detention and mass incarceration.

 In her previous role as Director of the Miller Center for Special Mitigation at Friends of Island Academy, Monica partnered with Robert F. Kennedy Human Rights to minimize the length of time 16 - 21 year olds spent on Rikers Island.